 - Enzymatic coagulation factors: Factors XI, X, IX, VII, and II.
 These are usually in an inactive form and must be activated before they can exert their enzymatic (cleavage) activity.
 Note, that in contrast to the classic cascade model of coagulation, factor XII (part of the contact pathway) is not involved in physiologic hemostasis (data from in vivo mouse models indicates that factor XII is important in pathological thrombosis, leading to the production of inhibitors of FXII and FXI as potential antithrombotics (Renne and Gailani, 2007)).

 - Non-enzymatic coagulation factors: These act as cofactors and as substrates.
 Co-factors are: Tissue factor (TF), Factors V and VIII.
 Both Factor V and Factor VIII, but not tissue factor, require activation by an enzymatic coagulation factor, usually thrombin or Factor IIa; Substrate for thrombin is fibrinogen.

-- Facilitators: These are non-protein cofactors that amplify coagulation: Calcium, polyphosphates (stored in dense granules in platelets)
+- Facilitators: These are non-protein cofactors that amplify coagulation: Calcium (required for all steps of coagulation, including the crosslinking of soluble fibrin by FXIIIa), polyphosphates (stored in dense granules in platelets)